mkobuolys/kazlauskas-dev/blog/2019-10-23-flutter-design-patterns-2-adapter/index.md

 ### Class diagram

-The class diagram below shows the implementation of the Adapter design pattern using the **object adapter** method.
+The class diagram below shows the implementation of the Adapter design pattern using the **object adapter** method:

 ![Class Diagram — Implementation of the Adapter design pattern](./img/adapter_implementation.png)